 Regular Savings Account

-When you think of opening a savings account, the regular savings account readily comes to mind, it is obtainable at most commercial banks and financial institutions.
+When you think of opening a savings account, the regular savings account readily comes to mind.
+It is obtainable at most commercial banks and financial institutions.
 Banks pay interest on your money when you operate this account.
-Although the interest rates are slightly lower than what is obtainable for other savings products offered by banks,.
-Most banks offer incentives for customers willing to open a regular savings account, such as free debit /ATM cards.
+Although the interest rates are slightly lower than what is obtainable for other savings products offered by banks.
+Most banks offer incentives for customers willing to open a regular savings account, such as free debit / ATM cards.

 High-Yield Savings Account

 This type of savings account allows you to earn a higher interest rate on your money than you would with a regular savings account.
-This account is preferred by those who want to maximise the interest payable.
+It is preferred by those who want to maximise the interest payable.
 Alongside providing better interest rates, they also offer fewer fees for account maintenance and have a larger withdrawal limit.

 Special Savings Account